• Skip to primary navigation

 Basil Walnut Pesto

-Along with the awesome warm weather come fresh fruits, veggies and herbs.
-Whenever I visit Trader Joe's there are so many basil plants for sale before even entering the store.
+Along with the awesome warm weather come fresh fruits, veggies, and herbs.
+Whenever I visit Trader Joe’s, there are so many basil plants for sale before even entering the store.
 I cannot stop myself and buy them on each visit.
 Not a problem, as we also love pesto!

 If I had to choose one sauce that I could have for eternity on pasta, it would definitely be pesto.
 What I love is that you can create so many variations.
-Don't have pine nuts for the classic pesto or they are too expensive, use walnuts or almonds.
-Traditionally parmesan cheese is used in pesto.
-However we love to use romano in place of parmesan in many recipes.
-Want to add some more greens, add parsley or cilantro, or spinach or even kale.
-You get the idea, adjust and change the recipe to your taste.
-Or better yet, make a different flavor each time.
+Don’t have pine nuts for the classic pesto or they are too expensive, use walnuts or almonds.

 How to make Basil Walnut Pesto?

 You can make pesto in a food processor or in a blender such as Vitamix.
-This time I made a small amount, so the mini food processor was perfect for it.
+This time, I made a small amount, so the mini food processor was perfect for it.

 Basil Walnut Pesto Ingredients